nrfconnect/sdk-nrf/doc/nrf/libraries/caf/ble_smp.rst

 * :kconfig:option:`CONFIG_CAF_BLE_STATE` - This module enables :ref:`caf_ble_state`.
 * :kconfig:option:`CONFIG_CAF_BLE_SMP` - This option enables |smp| over Bluetooth LE.
-* :kconfig:option:`CONFIG_MCUMGR_CMD_IMG_MGMT` - This option enables MCUmgr image management handlers, which are required for the DFU process.
+* :kconfig:option:`CONFIG_MCUMGR_GRP_IMG` - This option enables MCUmgr image management handlers, which are required for the DFU process.
   For details, see :ref:`zephyr:device_mgmt` in the Zephyr documentation.
 * :kconfig:option:`CONFIG_MCUMGR_MGMT_NOTIFICATION_HOOKS` - This option enables MCUmgr notification hook support, which allows this module to listen for a MCUmgr event.
   For details, see :ref:`zephyr:mcumgr_callbacks` in the Zephyr documentation.
 * :kconfig:option:`CONFIG_MCUMGR_GRP_IMG_UPLOAD_CHECK_HOOK` - This option enables MCUmgr upload check hook, which sends image upload requests to the registered callbacks.
-* :kconfig:option:`CONFIG_MCUMGR_SMP_BT` - This option enables support for the SMP commands over Bluetooth.
+* :kconfig:option:`CONFIG_MCUMGR_TRANSPORT_BT` - This option enables support for the SMP commands over Bluetooth.
 * :kconfig:option:`CONFIG_BOOTLOADER_MCUBOOT` - This option enables the MCUboot bootloader.
   The DFU over Simple Management Protocol in Zephyr is supported only with the MCUboot bootloader.